 We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 If you’re looking for cheap car insurance in California, you’ll find that there is no shortage of insurance companies vying for your business.
 If you’re having trouble finding the best auto insurance quote, this study is for you.
 Our Geeks took care of all the quote comparison work by evaluating the rates of several top insurance providers to help you find affordable premiums.

 Cheapest Car Insurance Companies in California

-To get the best auto insurance rates in California, you need to shop around and compare policy offerings from the state’s top companies.
-To assist with your search, we’ve compiled a list of coverage suggestions for various driver categories below:
+To get the best auto insurance rates in California, you need to shop around and compare policies from several different carriers.
+To assist with your search, we’ve compiled a list of companies that cater to specific driver profiles:

 |Liberty Mutual||Safe Drivers|

 |Metromile||Low Annual Mileage|

 We looked at reviews and complaint data to identify the best auto insurance providers in California.
 The following table summarizes the results of our study:

 Minimum Car Insurance Requirements in California

 Motorists in California must carry auto insurance that meets the following minimum limits: